mootools/mootools-core/Docs/Types/DOMEvent.md

 ### Examples:

 	$('myLink').addEvent('keydown', function(event){
-	 	// the passed event parameter is already an instance of the Event class. alert(event.key);   // returns the lowercase letter pressed. alert(event.shift); // returns true if the key pressed is shift. if (event.key == 's' && event.control) alert('Document saved.'); //executes if the user presses Ctr+S.
+	 	// the passed event parameter is already an instance of the Event type. alert(event.key);   // returns the lowercase letter pressed. alert(event.shift); // returns true if the key pressed is shift. if (event.key == 's' && event.control) alert('Document saved.'); //executes if the user presses Ctr+S.